 Listing files directly after the installation of a dataset will work if done in a terminal with 1s.
-However, certain file managers (such as OSX's Finder67) may fail to display files that are not yet present locally (i.e., before a datalad get was run).
+However, certain file managers (such as OSX's Finder69) may fail to display files that are not yet present locally (i.e., before a datalad get was run).
 Therefore, be mindful when exploring a dataset hierarchy with a file manager - it might not show you the available but not yet retrieved files.
-More about why this is will be explained in section Data integrity (page 86).
+Consider browsing datasets with the DATALAD GOOEY to be on the safe side.
+More about why this is will be explained in section Data integrity

+(page 79).